 MOD AZE/51A20/5

-5.428 Additional allocation: in Azerbaijan, Kyrgyzstan and Turkmenistan, the frequency band 3 100-3 300 MHz is also allocated to the radionavigation service on a primary basis.
-(WRC-15)
+5.428 Additional allocation: in Kyrgyzstan and Turkmenistan, the frequency band 3 100-3 300 MHz is also allocated to the radionavigation service on a primary basis.
+(WRC-19)

 Reasons: The reference to Azerbaijan is no longer necessary in this footnote.